Sea otter conservation: Background

-Sea otters rely on clean fur to stay warm.
-If the fur is polluted from an oil spill, however, the otter ingests the oil when grooming.

 Conservation issues

 Research conducted by the U.S. Geological Survey suggests that food availability is the major determinant in sea otter population growth.
 The IUCN describes the significant threats to sea otters as oil pollution, predation by orcas, poaching, and conflicts with fisheries.
 Sea otters can drown if entangled in fishing gear.
 They can also be stressed by well-meaning human watchers who approach too closely.
 The most significant threat to sea otters is oil spills.
 Unlike most other marine mammals, sea otters have very little subcutaneous fat.
 Otters rely primarily on their fur to be clean, dense, and water resistant in order to be insulted from the cold.
-When their fur is soaked with oil, it loses its ability to retain air.
+When their fur is soaked with oil, it loses its ability to retain air, which can lead to hypothermia.
 The liver, kidneys, and lungs of sea otters also become damaged after they inhale oil or ingest it when grooming.
-The contamination of their fur destroys the insulating properties of the fur, causing the animal to experience hypothermia and death.

 The small geographic ranges of the sea otter populations in California, Washington, and British Columbia mean that a single major spill could be catastrophic for that state or province.
-Prevention of oil spills and preparation for rescue of otters in the event of one, are major areas of focus for conservation efforts.
-Increasing the size and the range of sea otter populations will also reduce the effects of catastrophic oil spills.
+Prevention of oil spills, and preparation for the rescue of otters in the event one occurs, are major areas of focus for conservation efforts.
+Increasing the size and the range of sea otter populations will also mitigate the species-level effects of catastrophic oil spills.

-More broadly, sea otters must maintain a high level of internal heat production in order to compensate for a lack of blubber.
-Because of this, sea otters need to consume food equal to 25% of their body mass every single day to satisfy their high energetic requirements.
-Consequently, depending on the habitat, reproductive status, and per capita prey presence, hunting for food can cost sea otters between 20 and 50% of the day foraging, leaving sea otters significantly vulnerable.
+Sea otters must maintain a high level of internal heat production in order to compensate for a lack of blubber.
+Because of this, sea otters need to consume food equal to 25% of their body mass every day to satisfy their high energetic requirements.
+Consequently, depending on the habitat, reproductive status, and per capita prey presence, hunting for food can cost sea otters between 20 and 50% of the day foraging.

 Sea otter in the Yukon Delta National Wildlife Refuge.

 Marine protected areas provide good habitat in which activities such as dumping waste and drilling for oil are not permitted.
 The sea otter population within the Monterey Bay National Marine Sanctuary is estimated to be more than 1,200.
 At the Olympic Coast National Marine Sanctuary there are over 500.

+Restoration and ecosystem recovery

+Sea otter conservation is important in marine restoration ecology because of their role in regulating ecosystems, particularly kelp forests.
+In areas where sea otter populations have recovered, trophic cascade effects may be observed.
+Beyond increased biodiversity, and healthier food-chains, healthy kelp forest ecosystems are excellent carbon sinks.
+However, sea otter recovery has the potential to increase human–wildlife conflicts, particularly due to the sea otter's predation in shellfish fisheries.